open-feature/ofep/009-OFEP-add-dispose.md

 dispose(): Promise<void>
 ```

-A potential implementation could be the following in the Node SKD:
+A potential implementation could be the following in the Node SDK:

 ```typescript
 /**